top of page

 About

-My studio practice is a combination of childhood aspiration, personal escapism, and existentialism.
-I use the concept that form follows function applied to a blend of anatomical and architectural design.
+My studio practice is the catalyst for my self healing.
+Through clay I am able to feel safe, introspective, and tethered.
+I apply the concept of form following function to a blend of anatomical and architectural design.
 I make forms that pull the viewer's eye with a sense of familiarity, awe, and curiosity.
-The goal of my studio practice is to tap into a child-like wonder about something that could have been or might become.
+The goal of my studio practice is to create a moment of pause and self reflection about our bodies as vessels that carry one through the world.

 bottom of page